 If you have been working with a removable pen, now is the time to remove the pen.

 Once you are happy with the shape of the heart turn under the seam allowances at the opening and pin the edge closed.
-Complete a slipstitch, ladder stitch to fastening the hole.
+Complete a slipstitch, ladder stitch to fasten the hole.

-Congratulations hopefully you have been able to follow the tutorial and create some beautiful hanging hearts that you can use to decorate your house.
+Congratulations hopefully you have been able to follow the tutorial and create some beautiful hanging hearts that you can use to decorate your home.